 Assistant Conductor Derrick Morgan

 Derrick Morgan is a young Glasgow-based conductor.
-Born in the Scottish Borders, he was recently appointed Assistant Conductor of the Royal Scottish National Orchestra, where he will work closely with Music Director Thomas Søndergård.
-He also served as the Assistant Artistic Director of the RPS award-nominated Nevis Ensemble alongside Holly Mathieson and John Hargreaves.
+Born in the Scottish Borders, he is currently the Assistant Conductor of the Royal Scottish National Orchestra, where he works closely with Music Director Thomas Søndergård and Principal Guest Conductor Patrick Hahn.
+He was also the inaugural Foundation Conductor of the Orpheus Sinfonia’s Foundation programme based in central London.

 Supporting and promoting contemporary music is another significant aspect of Derrick’s career.
 He has conducted numerous new works in both public and educational contexts.
 He has collaborated with the Assembly Project and Red Note Ensemble, presenting student works and adjudicating composition competitions at the University of Edinburgh.
 His interest in contemporary music led him to give the Scottish Premiere of Jonathan Dove’s ‘Mansfield Park’ with Edinburgh Studio Opera in 2016.

 Derrick studied Musicology at the University of Edinburgh and conducting at the Royal Conservatoire of Scotland, where he received prizes for his achievements in conducting.
-He studied conducting under the guidance of Martyn Brabbins and Garry Walker, while benefiting from the expertise of guest tutors including Mark Wigglesworth, Kevin John Edusei, Ilan Volkov and James Lowe.
+He studied conducting under the guidance of Martyn Brabbins and Garry Walker whilst benefiting from the expertise of guest tutors, including Mark Wigglesworth, Kevin John Edusei, Ilan Volkov, and James Lowe.
 In 2017, he became the youngest participant of the Orkney Conductors’ Course as part of the St Magnus International Festival.
-During this course, Derrick studied with the late Alexander Vedernikov, Charles Peebles and Sofi Jeannin, directing the Norwegian Radio Orchestra, BBC Singers and the Assembly Project.
+During this course, Derrick studied with the late Alexander Vedernikov, Charles Peebles, and Sofi Jeanin.

 The RSNO Assistant Conductorship is a two-year post and benefits from the support of the Solti Foundation.